me-shashank/FB-Sentiments-Analysis/README.md

 # Fb_Analysis

-This is a way of analyzing your facebook profile data.
+this is a way of analyzing your facebook profile data.

 On the basis of the contents of a particular statement it classifies it as positive,negative or neutral.